pbs/haystack-cloudsearch/README.rst

 Usage
 ------
 Cloudsearch-specific fields can be found in haystack_cloudsearch.fields.
 LiteralField, FacetedLiteralField, and UnsignedIntegerField, are available for use alongside CharField and FacetedCharField.
+MultiValue and FacetMultiValue versions are also available.

 Since blended search isn't very useful with respect to Cloudsearch (you can't rank across SearchDomains), I didn't implement SearchQuerySet.
 Instead, I implemented the following::